xTVaser/pcsx2-rr/README.md

 this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test this is a test

+MORE TESTING MORE TESTING MORE TESTING MORE TESTING MORE TESTING MORE TESTING

 ## Future of this repository

 PCSX2's re-recording tools have been merged into PCSX2 for quite sometime, meaning that releases will not occur here anymore.
 This fork will serve as a staging ground for my own personal changes and is no longer a distinct fork.